-If starting out, it does not take breaking the bank to get your vocals sounds great.
+If starting out, it does not take breaking the bank to get your vocals to sound great.
 That’s not to say that these pop filters are the best in the market (they are not).

 However, they do a great job (for the price) and will serve you well until you feel the time has come to step up your game (this applies more to the beginners and intermediate audience).

 What Is A Pop Filter & Why Do I Need One?

 During speech or singing, we have many stop words that produce a type of “popping” sound, and Chantelle Henriques eloquently describes popping by doing a small test to understand it.

 So say the word “Stop” out loud and carefully list to the “P” at the end of the word.
 You’ll here a popping sound, and it is that popping effect that microphones pick up and accentuate in the audio (horrible).